 - Rebuild and re-establish MBN's drug detection dog program by implementing canines in each of the districts to supplement drug enforcement operations.
-These canines will investigate the different types of vehicles utilized to smuggle narcotics, including parcels. - Sufficiently maintain staffing within the existing High Intensity Drug Trafficking Area (HIDTA) groups as well as assign agents to federal and specialized state task forces to multiply enforcement efforts. - Continue to provide legal representation for MBN as well as state and local agencies while seeking court-ordered forfeiture of drug-derived assets as mandated by the 2017 State Legislature. - Enhance the public website for state and local asset forfeiture actions mandated by the 2017 State Legislature This will continue to offer citizens interactive information sharing of dangerous drugs in their community. - Offer drug enforcement training and drug education training to law enforcement agencies, schools, colleges, and private citizens of Mississippi.
-Expand its strategic partnerships with behavioral and mental health professionals, along with community organizations. - Manage the destruction of drugs and drug-related contraband confiscated by federal, state and local law enforcement agencies.
+These canines will investigate the different types of vehicles utilized to smuggle narcotics, including parcels. - Sufficiently maintain staffing within the existing High Intensity Drug Trafficking Area (HIDTA) groups as well as assign agents to federal and specialized state task forces to multiply enforcement efforts. - Continue to provide legal representation for MBN as well as state and local agencies while seeking court-ordered forfeiture of drug-derived assets as mandated by the 2017 State Legislature. - Enhance the public website for state and local asset forfeiture actions mandated by the 2017 State Legislature.
+This will continue to offer citizens interactive information sharing of dangerous drugs in their community. - Offer drug enforcement training and drug education training to law enforcement agencies, schools, colleges, and private citizens of Mississippi.
+Expand its strategic partnerships with behavioral and mental health professionals, along with community organizations. - Manage the destruction of drugs and drug-related contraband confiscated by federal, state and local law enforcement agencies. - Creation of violent crime task forces led by MBN strategically located within its enforcement regions.
+These task forces will consist of a partnership with Federal, State and local law enforcement agencies.